 Tax recorded in the profit and loss account comprises tax in the period (payable tax) and deferred tax.
 Period tax is tax calculated on the taxable profit for the year.
 Deferred tax is accounted for by the liability method in keeping with IAS 12.
+The rate of tax in effect at all times is employed when calculating deferred tax.
 In the case of deferred tax, liabilities or assets are calculated on temporary differences i.e. the difference between balance-sheet value and tax-related value of assets and liabilities.
 However, liabilities or assets are not calculated in the case of deferred tax on goodwill for which there is no deduction for tax purposes, nor on first-time-recognised items which affect neither the accounting nor the taxable profit.